harshaampar/Journal/Pipecat-esp32.md

 ### Pipecat
 Tried example : _examples/foundational/07-interruptible.py_ in pipecat repo
 - Install requirements for foundational examples: `cd pipecat/examples/foundational && pip install -r requirements.txt`
+- Must be inside the conda env : `conda activate pipecat`
 - Uses DeepGram, Cartesia and OpenAI for STT, TTS, LLM.
 - Needs all three API keys to be functional.
 - Better to not hardcode APIs in repo, setup as environment variables.